Raquel Ochoa

-Raquel Ochoa (born 21 January 1980) is a Portuguese author of novels, biographies and travel literature.
+Raquel Ochoa is a Portuguese author of novels, biographies and travel literature.
 In 2009 she was awarded the Prémio Agustina Bessa-Luís for the novel "A Casa-Comboio"., the story of an indo-Portuguese family from Damão and the untold history of Portuguese India, which was also translated and published in Italian.

+In 2023 her novel "Coração-Castelo" was select to the final list of Prémio-Leya.

 Life and career

 She was born in Lisbon in 1980. and studied law.

 Accounts of her travel to several corners of the world are published on her blog www.omundoleseaviajar.blogspot.com, and she is a regular contributor to various newspapers and magazine.

-In 2008 she published two books, O Vento dos Outros – an account of her travels in South America and Bana – Uma vida a cantar Cabo Verde, the biography of Bana, a Cape Verdian singer.
+In 2008, she published two books, O Vento dos Outros – an account of her travels in South America and Bana – Uma vida a cantar Cabo Verde, the biography of Bana, a Cape Verdian singer.

-In 2011 her fourth book was published, A Infanta Rebelde, a biography of Princess D. Maria Adelaide de Bragança, who was awarded the Order of Merit by the President of the Republic.
+In 2011, her fourth book was published, A Infanta Rebelde, a biography of Princess D. Maria Adelaide de Bragança, who was awarded the Order of Merit by the President of the Republic.

 Her second novel, Sem Fim à Vista - a viagem, published in September 2012, is the story of a patient with serious heart problems travelling through Singapore, Malaysia, Indonesia, Australia, New Zealand, Hong Kong, Macau, Sri Lanka.

-In May 2014 she published Mar Humano, a historical novel reflecting the journalism practised in Portugal today and in the past century, and at the same time joined the disparate themes of human longevity and the impact of science and evolution on human consciousness.
+In May 2014, she published Mar Humano, a historical novel reflecting the journalism practised in Portugal today and in the past century, and at the same time joined the disparate themes of human longevity and the impact of science and evolution on human consciousness.